JellyApple102/tree-sitter-dfraw/README.md

 Than change the config option `filetype = 'dfraw'` and remove the `used_by` option to only use 'dfraw' type files.

 More information on custom filetypes [here](https://neovim.io/doc/user/filetype.html#new-filetype).

+# Highlight Colors

+Feel free to change the highlight groups set by `highlights.scm`.
+I have found that some colors schemes use the same or similar colors for different groups.
+I have set them to what I like best using the [tokyonight](https://github.com/folke/tokyonight.nvim) theme.